Real, Unbiased Neora/Nerium Review from an Ex-MLMer

-Back when Neora was known as Nerium (prior to 2019), there was a lotta controversy about certain ingredients they were using in their main products.
+Back when Neora was known as Nerium (prior to 2019), there was a lotta controversy about certain ingredients they were using in their main skin care line.

-The one that caused the most negative attention was “NAE-8” — an extract of the Nerium oleander plant (see image below) from which the company originally got its name.
+The ingredient that caused the most negative attention was “NAE-8” — an extract of the Nerium oleander plant (see image below) from which the company originally got its name.

 So back then:

-The company known as Nerium uses skin creams based on natural plants instead of synthesized chemicals.
+Both of their night and day creams had formulas based on natural plants instead of synthesized chemicals.

 Seems like a good idea.